Can I Take Too Much Collagen in One Day?

 If you want to increase your daily collagen intake, there are plenty of delicious and easy ways to do it.
 A few of our favorites include:

-- Bulletproof Collagen Protein: With 20 grams of collagen protein per serving, this supplement is the perfect add-in for smoothies, Bulletproof Coffee and other beverages.
+- Bulletproof Collagen Peptides: With 20 grams of collagen protein per serving, this supplement is the perfect add-in for smoothies, Bulletproof Coffee and other beverages.
 Unflavored blends in seamlessly without changing the taste.
-Or, add some sweetness to your day with either Vanilla or Chocolate collagen protein powders.
+Or, add some sweetness to your day with either Vanilla or Chocolate collagen peptides powders.
 And if you really want to take your collagen supplement game to the next level, try Bulletproof Unflavored Gut Health Collagen Protein for added microbiome support.

-- Bulletproof Complete Daily Energy Collagen Protein: This versatile supplement contains collagen protein, all nine essential amino acids, MCT oil and a Custom Energy Blend.
+- Bulletproof Energy Collagen Protein: This versatile supplement contains collagen protein, all nine essential amino acids, MCT oil and a Custom Energy Blend.
 While Vanilla Bean may lend to more flavor experimentation, Dark Chocolate will definitely hit that sweet spot.